tawk/tawk-whmcs/README.md

 # Installation
 Copy files modules folder to your whmcs installation folder.
 After that you will have to activate it by going to Setup -> Addon modules (admin/configaddonmods.php) and finding and activating Tawk.to widget module.
-Make sure that you configure access to this module so that you have access to it.
+Then make sure that you configure access to this module so that you have access to it.

-# Usage
-Go to Addons -> Tawk.to widget and select widget you want to use on whmcs client side.

 If you don't have [tawk.to](https://tawk.to/?utm_source=whmcs&utm_medium=link&utm_campaign=signup) account, you can always [create one for free](https://tawk.to/?utm_source=whmcs&utm_medium=link&utm_campaign=signup)